ddev/github-action-setup-ddev/README.md

 This will ensure that the initial setup will be done correctly.

-If you run addtional ddev commands like `- run: ddev composer install` it's important to switch directories manually first, in each `- run`-section.
+If you run additional ddev commands like `- run: ddev composer install` it's important to switch directories manually first, in each `- run`-section.

 Can be done like this: